fpgaprince/rtd/docs/source/advance.rst

     Cell delay is logic delay..
     Logic delay is time from input to output of LUT or a series of LUTs (logic levels).
-    It is gate delay or logic propagation delay..
+    It is like the gate delay and propagation delay learned in digital design.
     Slower clock allows for more logic level or combinatorial logic in between registers.
     Faster clock have more stringent requirement, requiring less logic levels.